DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/teacher-pay.md

 If you do not have QTS (for example, if you just have a PGCE), you can work in some schools as an unqualified teacher.

-This means you will be on a lower pay range and will not be entitled to the same benefits as a teacher with QTS, for example unqualified teachers are not entitled to TLR payments.
+This means you will be on a lower pay range and will not be entitled to the same benefits as a teacher with QTS.
+For example unqualified teachers are not entitled to TLR payments.

 If you're already working as an unqualified teacher and have the right experience, you could be eligible for the [assessment only route to qualified teacher status (QTS)](/train-to-be-a-teacher/assessment-only-route-to-qts).